360matt/RunnableOverNetwork/README.md

 My Discord: ``Matteow#6953``

 ## :fire: Benefits ?
+* Easy to use
 * No need to relaunch your .jar
-* Very light (12Kb only).
+* Very light (27Kb only).
 * very fast to the human eye.
-* Can receive several client at the same time.
+* Can receive several clients at the same time.
 * Each client has its own threads.
 * Execution errors are caught and displayed.
+* Support both data sending and retrieval

 ## :question: How it works ?
 1. Your IDE has already compiled your classes before launching the client.